videogular/ngx-videogular/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/2fdevs/videogular?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Greenkeeper badge](https://badges.greenkeeper.io/videogular/videogular2.svg)](https://greenkeeper.io/)

-**Videogular is an HTML5 video player for Angular 2.0**.
+**Ngx-Videogular is an HTML5 video player for Angular 2.0**.
 Videogular is a wrapper over the HTML5 video tag, so you can just add whatever you want.
 This provides a very powerful, but simple to use solution, for everybody.

 You can see a demo here: https://videogular.github.io/videogular2-showroom/#/